bromoapp/distkv/README.md

 use Mix.Config

 # Takes JOIN_TO env variable provided by deployer (if any) on starting this app
+# JOIN_TO may be a comma separated list of nodes.
+The app will connect to the first
+# available foreign node.
+This way the list of nodes can be identical on all nodes
+# and starting order of apps on different nodes doesn't matter.
 config :distkv, node_addr: System.get_env("JOIN_TO")
 ```